 Rose blooms do not come easily.
-The rose plant requires lots of attention and hard work in order to survive, but that labor is handsomely rewarded with breath-taking flowers.
+Rose plants require attention and hard work to survive, but that labor is handsomely rewarded with breathtaking flowers.

 Using fertilizer is an essential part of rose maintenance, and making sure you use the best rose bush fertilizer is clutch.

-Rose bush fertilizer will provide a boost of nitrogen and potassium to your plants, fortifying them against weather swings and pests.
-There are lots of fertilizers out there, so read on to find out which is the best rose bush fertilizer for your crop.
+Rose bush fertilizer will boost nitrogen and potassium in your plants, fortifying them against weather swings and pests.
+There are many fertilizers out there, so read on to find out which is the best rose bush fertilizer for your crop.

 Types of Rose Bush Fertilizer